2011 White House shooting: Arrest and trial

 Leonnig described Ortega-Hernandez's arrest as "sheer luck".
 He crashed a black 1998 Honda Accord, registered in his name, several blocks from the White House shortly after the shooting.
 He abandoned his vehicle with his firearm still inside, along with three loaded magazines, nine spent shell casings, and brass knuckles.
 On November 13, the United States Park Police obtained a warrant for Ortega-Hernandez's arrest based on weapons charges regarding his abandoned rifle, although he was still not suspected of shooting at the White House.
 Around the same time, Secret Service agents learned from his friends and family that he was obsessed with President Obama, and the agents began canvassing Washington in an attempt to find him.
 When the damage to the White House was discovered on November 15, Ortega-Hernandez became the prime suspect for the shooting.

 On November 16, he was arrested in a hotel in Indiana, Pennsylvania, after an employee there recognized him and contacted police.
 Federal prosecutors launched an investigation to determine if he had acted out of hatred for Obama.
-Writings by Ortega-Hernandez and testimonies from those who knew him revealed that he believed that he was Jesus, and that President Obama was the Antichrist and the devil.
-Ortega-Hernandez was not found to be affiliated with any extremist groups.

 In September 2013, Ortega-Hernandez pled guilty to two of the nineteen charges against him: one count of destruction of property and one count of discharging a firearm during a crime of violence.
 As part of his plea bargain, the remaining charges were dropped, including the charge of attempting to assassinate the President, which carried a maximum penalty of life imprisonment.
 On March 31, 2014, Ortega-Hernandez was sentenced to 25 years imprisonment by Judge Rosemary M. Collyer.
 His lawyers had asked for a 10-year sentence, stating Ortega-Hernandez was suffering from depression and stress.
 Prosecutors had asked for the maximum sentence of 27½ years.
 He is serving his sentence at Federal Correctional Institution, Herlong, with a release date of June 21, 2033.